Ricardo López (boxer)

 Ricardo López Nava (born July 25, 1966) is a Mexican former professional boxer who competed from 1985 to 2001.
 He was a two-weight world champion, having held the WBC mini flyweight title from 1990 to 1998, defending it against a record-breaking 21 opponents; the WBA and WBO mini flyweight titles between 1997 and 1998; and the IBF junior flyweight title from 1999 until his retirement in 2001.
 He is one of just fifteen world boxing champions to retire without a loss.
 He is the father of undefeated former boxer Alonso López.

 Amateur career

 López would win four consecutive Guantes de Oro de México Championships from 1981 to 1984.
-His record has been reported as 37–1.
+His record has been reported as 37–1, while other sources say he was undefeated.

 Professional career

 On January 18, 1985, Ricardo made his professional debut at the age of 18 by scoring a third-round knockout of Rogelio Hernandez.
 He accumulated a record of 26–0 before receiving his first shot at a world title.